A well crafted script with great execution in cast

 If anything was a draw back -- I would say was the music which was kind of dull and could have been better positioned just to support the suspense.
 There were no chase reasons after all- except perhaps for the horses.

-Good but leaves a lot to be desired If I am to lay out what has been the good parts of the movie, the development and transformation of a kathak dancer has been done very well.
+If I am to lay out what has been the good parts of the movie, the development and transformation of a kathak dancer has been done very well.
 The development of plot in Afghanistan is very good and the portrayal of events in Afghanistan as a narrative inter woven with lives of characters is remarkable.
 Kamal's acting in the first 30 minutes of the movie is really good.

 Before commenting on the negatives, Kamal deserves praise for everything he has attempted to do in the movie and hopefully future movies will think of this as a standard to improve on.